QuentinMaz/MDPFuzz_Replicability_Study_Artifact/README.md

 ### Requirements

-The experiments solely use [Python](https://www.python.org/), and the dependencies of each case study is installed in virtual environments with the package manager Conda.
+The experiments solely use [Python](https://www.python.org/), and the dependencies of each case study are installed in virtual environments with the package manager [Conda](https://anaconda.org/).

 We provide a Docker image which has already all the virtual environments installed.
 As such, we invite the user to follow the software's instructions, which are detailed [here](https://docs.docker.com/engine/install/).

-We also detail how to install each virtual environment as the beginning of the corresponding `README` files.
+We detail how to manually install each virtual environment in the beginning of the corresponding `README` files in the case study subdirectories.
-To that regard, we tested them with a Ubuntu 20.04 system.
+We have tested their functionality with a Ubuntu 20.04 system.
 Even though a graphic card is not needed, we strongly recommend it for the case study *CARLA*, a driving simulator, which is by far the most time-consuming case to execute.
 Similarly, we encourage the user to replicate the other use cases first, since we deem the *CARLA*'s experiments untractable (we needed around three months to setup and succesfully run all of them).

-#### Running the experiements on your system
+#### Running the experiments on your system
-If you want to install the virtual environments on your local machine, the only requirement for is to install Python as well as Conda, whose installation instructions can be found [here](https://www.python.org/downloads/) and [here](https://docs.anaconda.com/miniconda/#quick-command-line-install), respectively.
+If you want to install the virtual environments on your local machine, the only requirement is to install Python as well as Conda, whose installation instructions can be found [here](https://www.python.org/downloads/) and [here](https://docs.anaconda.com/miniconda/#quick-command-line-install), respectively.
 Your system should be ready for running the experiments once the command `conda` works on your system (you can quickly check that with `conda --version`).

 #### Running the experiments inside the container